Bio 2050 - Anatomy and Physiology » Fall 2021 » Lec Quiz 3 Bones

 Which of the following is NOT an effect of parathyroid hormone (PTH)?

-A. increased Ca2+ uptake by the small intestine
+A. increased Ca2+ reabsorption by the kidneys

 B. decreased Ca2+ loss by the kidneys